Shokubeni/kubernetes-infrastructure/README.md

 This configuration provides a simple way for quick, secure and fully management installation of Kubernetes cluster.
 Advanced settings give the possibility to configure support tools such as Rancher and Grafana, which helps to monitor cluster resources and simplify its management.

 ## Requirements
 We use Terragrunt.
 It is provides extra tools for working with multiple Terraform modules.
-In the beginning you need to install Terraform and Terragrunt console applications as showing below.
+At the beginning you need to install Terraform and Terragrunt console applications as showing below.

 #### Terraform
  - Download the binary for your OS from [Releases Page](https://www.terraform.io/downloads.html), rename it to `terraform`, and add it to your PATH.